benja-wu/mini-sharing/2023/06-05_stategy_and_visitor_patterns.md

 ## Background

-* As the software evolution procssing, codes change frequently.
+* As the software evolves, codes change frequently.

 * The idea of applying patterns to software design was inspired by the work of an architect, Christopher Alexander, who proposed the idea of using patterns to document good design practices.
 Alexander used patterns to solve problems in urban planning and building architecture, and his ideas were then adapted for software engineering by the Gang of Four.